uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 * Students are responsible for **all** of the material covered in lab session.
 * Students are responsible for **all** of the material covered in homework.
 * Students are responsible for **all** of the material covered in final project.
-* Students are responsible for **all** of the material covered in public Campuswire posts.
+* Students are responsible for **all** of the material covered in public Campuswise posts.
 This includes clarifications to homework instructions.
 * Students are responsible for informing the instructs of any issues that they have encountered during the course in a timely manner.
 * Students are responsible for the **originality** of their solutions/code.